 Being hit by a car while jogging in 1990 eventually curtailed his career, but in a brief return to the pro ranks from 1998-2001, he had three second place finishes.

 Franklin is married to the former Kristine Hoos, who served as CU’s Director of Men’s Basketball Operations from 1998-99.
-They are the parents of 13-year-old Jaxon and Walker, 11.
-His brother-in-law, Eric Hoos, is the head men’s golf coach at the University of Denver and former CU men’s assistant from 1997-99.
+They are the parents of 14-year-old Jaxon and Walker, 12.